DiUS/chariotd/README.md

   1. Launch chariotd with `--fleetprov` to enable initial device provisioning via AWS fleet provisioning: `chariotd --clientid=myclient --cacert=/path/to/AmazonRootCA1.pem --certstore=/var/chariotd/certs --fleetprov=/var/chariotd/fp.json`
   1. If there is no device certificate available in the certstore, a fleet provisioning attempt will be started, and if successful the new certificate is saved to the certstore.

+### Publishing to MQTT topics

+  1. Launch chariotd with `--messages` to watch for messages to upload: `chariotd --clientid=myclient --cacert=/path/to/AmazonRootCA1.pem --certstore=/var/chariotd/certs --messages=/var/chariotd/mqtt`
+  1. Prepare a new message to publish: `echo '{ "topic": "mytopic/foo", "payload": { "key": "value", "key2": 2 } }' > /var/chariotd/mqtt/tmp/foomsg`
+  1. Publish it: `mv /var/chariotd/mqtt/tmp/foomsg /var/chariotd/mqtt/new/`

+### Subscribing to MQTT topics

+  1. Launch chariotd with one of `--subscribe-write` or `--subscribe-exec` to handle messages received on a topic, e.g.: `chariotd --clientid=myclient --cacert=/path/to/AmazonRootCA1.pem --certstore=/var/chariotd/certs --subscribe-exec=mytopic/foo:/path/to/handler`

+Now `/path/to/handler` will be executed whenever a message is received on `mytopic/foo` and passed the message on stdin.

 ### Using secure tunneling

   1. Ensure the [`localproxy`](https://github.com/aws-samples/aws-iot-securetunneling-localproxy) has been installed.